Yorktech/carbontest/README.md

 # Welcome

-Everything you need to build an IBM Carbon UI Sveltekit project, powered by [`sv`](https://github.com/sveltejs/cli).
-Clone the repo and
+Everything you need to build an IBM Carbon UI Sveltekit project Clone the repo and
 ```
 npm install